Opt Out from Data Brokers

 How this process works

-- Go to a given data vendor website.
+- Go to a data vendor's website.

 - Search for yourself (your name, phone number, etc.)